magician11/slash-commands-for-slack/README.md

 # slash-commands-for-slack

-A node server to handle slash commands for Slack.
+A Node.js server to process slash commands from Slack for Sunbowl.